Difference Between Margin and Markup

 Margin vs. Markup Infographics

 Let’s see the top differences between margin vs. markup.

 #1 – How are they different?

-Much like the analogy of cup being half full or half empty, margin and markup are two different outlooks on the relationship between price vs cost.
-A margin is more with respect to sales while the later is more with respect to a value derived on the manufacturing cost.
-Both have their own significance in financial statement analysis
+Much like the analogy of cup being half full or half empty, margin and markup are two different outlooks on the relationship between price vs. cost.
+A margin is more with respect to sales, while the latter is more with respect to a value derived on the manufacturing cost.
+Both have their significance in financial statement analysis.